 Suggested travel routes for two weeks in South India

 South India is a tropical paradise of endless beaches and dense jungles, ruins and mouthwatering food.
 Being India though, there’s almost too much to see and there’s never really enough time to see it.
-In this blog, we’re going to help you pack the most punch for two weeks in South India.
+In this blog, we’re going to help you pack the most punch with some suggested travel routes for two weeks in South India.
 Do it without pushing yourself so hard you forget to have a great time.